mxfng/astro-template/README.md

 - `npm run lint` - Run ESLint to check for issues
 - `npm run lint:fix` - Fix ESLint issues automatically
 - `npm run test` - Run Vitest tests

-## Content Management

-The template includes Decap CMS, an open source, Git-based content management system that adds the `/admin` route that will load a React app to allow authorized users to manage content directly from the deployed website.
-It provides a user-friendly interface for managing content.
-To access the CMS:

-1. Navigate to `/admin` on your deployed site
-2. Configure your authentication provider in `public/admin/config.yml`
-3. Start managing your content through the CMS interface

 ## License